 BRACELET AND CLASP, SECURE AND COMFORTABLE

-The Milgauss is available on a three-piece link Oyster bracelet in Oystersteel, with a folding Oysterclasp.
-The bracelet is additionally fitted with the Easylink comfort extension link, developed by Rolex, which allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.
+The Milgauss is fitted on a three-piece link Oyster bracelet in Oystersteel.
+The bracelet is equipped with a folding Oysterclasp, developed by Rolex, and with the Easylink comfort extension link, also created by the brand, which allows the wearer to easily increase the bracelet length by approximately 5 mm, for additional comfort in any circumstance.